Qadir-Soofi/Lead-Scoring/README.md

 A group case study on classifying and scoring leads to help the Sales team improve their efficiency.

-Worked over a week spanning from 14th to 21st November 2023, using the data given to us (No data collection done directly).
+Worked over two weeks spanning from 14th to 28th November 2023, using the data given to us (No data collection done directly).

 Project deliverables include:
   - Well structured and commented iPython Notebook